springernature/frontend-toolkits/toolkits/global/packages/global-card/README.md

 ### No shape

 By applying `noShape: true` (see **Usage**), the border, background, and `box-shadow` are removed (and padding is removed from the content area accordingly).
 Cards with `portrait: true` applied (see **Portrait mode**) have `noShape` applied automatically.

+### No list semantics

+In case you want to remove the list semantics, you can either put `noList: true` on the parent context or `noListItem: true` on an individual card object.
+Since this feature is intended mostly for single cards, you are more likely to use `noListItem: true`.
+Groups of cards should typically be presented as unordered lists for accessibility.